temporalio/documentation/docs-src/concepts/what-is-a-default-data-converter.md

 ---

 Each Temporal SDK includes and uses a default Data Converter.
-The default Data Converter converts objects to bytes using a series of Payload Converters.
+The default Data Converter converts objects to bytes using a series of Payload Converters and supports binary, Protobufs, and JSON formats.
-The default converter supports binary, Protobufs, and JSON and encodes values in the following order:
+It encodes values in the following order:

 - Null
 - Byte array